 Uploading Lab Results

-Medical scribes frequently assist doctors with some of their more administrative and clerical tasks, as well, managing appointments and forwarding referrals and contacting hospitals and specialists for supplementary information when needed.
+Medical scribes frequently assist doctors with some of their more administrative and clerical tasks, as well, as managing appointments and forwarding referrals, and contacting hospitals and specialists for supplementary information when needed.
 In some states, medical scribes even help doctors enter orders for prescriptions.